15 Things That Attract Rodents to Your Yard

 Photo Credit: Pexels

 Pests like rodents are sneaky animals that can enter your home through small spaces; an unsealed garden shed is a perfect place for them to make a new home.
-Make sure that there are no gaps and even if there was one it should be closed, do not let any pests enter your shed.
-Storing tools and supplies in an appropriate manner also helps remove nesting chances.
+Ensure that there are no gaps, and if there is one, close it; do not let any pests enter your shed.
+Appropriately storing tools and supplies also helps remove nesting chances.

 Cluttered Yards